Salty Sam’s Fun Blog for Children

 Or… you can stuff old fat or peanut butter using a palette knife into a pine cone, then stick seeds onto the sticky surface that you have created and it can be hung up for the birds to eat from.

-(Never use nylon net bags to hang up bird food as they are dangerous to birds.)
+(Never use nylon net bags [like the kind you buy fruit in] to hang up bird food.
+They are dangerous to birds; the birds can get tangled up in the mesh.)

 Of course when it is very cold, snow may fall instead of rain and this is when the birds will be especially grateful to you for putting out some extra food for them.